 '''

-gl = convas.getContext("webgl");
+gl = canvas.getContext("webgl");

 if ( ! gl ) {

 gl = canvas.getContext("experimental-webgl");

 }

 '''

-It is possible that canvas.getContext ("experimental-webgl") is also null, if the browser supports the 2D canvas API but does not support WebGL.
+It is possible that canvas.getContext("experimental-webgl") is also null, if the browser supports the 2D canvas API but does not support WebGL.
 Furthermore, if the browser has no support at all for <canvas>, the code will throw an exception.
-So, I will use a function of the following form for initialization of my WebGL programs:
+So, I use a function similar to the following for initialization of my WebGL programs: